Artur-Niezgoda/LLM-Engineering/Web-page-summarizer/Readme.md

     * This tool uses a basic approach for web scraping.
 Websites heavily reliant on JavaScript for rendering content may not be summarized accurately.
 Consider tools like Selenium for such cases.
     * Some websites may block scraping attempts (e.g., via Cloudflare or other security measures), leading to errors or incomplete content.
 * Content Quality: The quality of the summary depends on the LLM used and the clarity of the extracted text.
+* **Selenium WebDriver Issues**:
+    * Ensure you have the correct WebDriver installed and that it's accessible via your system's PATH or explicitly configured in the code.
+    * The WebDriver version must match your browser version.
+    * Headless mode (used by default) can sometimes behave differently than a full browser; for complex sites, you might need to experiment with Selenium options.

 ## Potential Future Enhancements
 * Integration with Selenium or Playwright for better JavaScript-rendered page handling.